 Some scents, like lemon, may help improve your mood.
 And that may put you in the mood.

 Herbs and Supplements

-Ginseng and saw palmetto are two popular herbs whose claims regarding erectile function have yet to be well proven.
+Ginseng and saw palmetto: Their claims regarding ED have yet to be proven.

-The amino acid arginine is being studied and may show promise in some cases of erectile dysfunction, but more research is needed.
+: This amino acid is being studied and shows promise.
+But more research is needed.

 Yohimbine: This herb can have serious side effects and is illegal in the U.S.